Fraternalilab/POPScomp/README.md

 for detailed guidelines on downloading and usage of the Docker image.

 #### FunPDBe
-Scripts to run POPScomp over the PDB database and feed the output into the Elixir FunPDBe project.
+A 'Make' pipeline to run POPScomp over the PDB database and to feed the JSON output into the Elixir FunPDBe project.
+To include newly added PDB structures, the pipeline is run *via* a cron *@weekly* job on a virtual Ubuntu machine hosted on a Synology DS218+ computer.
-This directory has been included purely as a reference for the FunPDBe project and is not intended to be used for POPScomp applications.
+This directory has been included purely as a reference for the FunPDBe project and is not intended as a user-facing application.
+However, some users might find the pipeline or parts of it useful for their own purposes.

 ## Servers